santiagobarreda/brms_tools/docs/week-1.md

 2. The probability of observing a given value decreases as you get further from the mean.

-3. It is easy to work with, very well understood, and naturally arises in basically all domains.
+3. It's easy to work with, very well understood, and naturally arises in basically all domains.

 Normal distributions have two parameters.
 This means they vary from each other in only two ways.
 These parameters are: